 Demand for Portland real estate is contributing to an affordable housing crisis, which adds to the limited availability of housing stock for those most in need.
 In 2015, the City of Portland joined several other U.S. cities and states (including Los Angeles, Seattle and Hawaii) in declaring a housing and homelessness emergency (source).
 Portland’s emergency declaration is still in effect as of April 2021 (source).
 While this declaration was intended in part to enable more temporary shelter, we are a long way from meeting the demand.

 According to Transition Projects, the number of people living unsheltered in Multnomah County (where Portland is located) decreased by 4% from 2017–2019 (source).
 Over that same period, homelessness also decreased in Seattle, but increased in Los Angeles and Oakland (source).

 Portland is a compassionate city with local business, nonprofit and community support — including hunger relief, emergency shelter and work programs — for those experiencing homelessness.
 The city is developing more shelter space as well as expanding service programs.

 Portland has made strides in addressing permanent housing for those experiencing homelessness through a collaborative partnership (called A Home for Everyone) between the city, Multnomah County, local nonprofits and business leaders.
 This program has been particularly successful in supporting homeless veterans.
-In December 2016, Portland became the first West Coast city to effectively end homelessness among veterans.
-Overall, A Home for Everyone placed 4,889 people into permanent housing and helped 6,139 people stay in their homes in the fiscal year 2016-17 (source).
+Overall, A Home for Everyone placed 5,130 people into permanent housing and helped 12,240 people stay in their homes in fiscal year 2020 (source).